Address Doctor Setup

 AddressDoctor GmbH is a worldwide address verification system that is accessed via the Internet.
 All communications between OPERA and AddressDoctor are handled through OPERA Web Services.

 Addresses entered into OPERA profiles are compared to the global AddressDoctor database of postal address information.
 Used online, AddressDoctor enables verification of address data in near real time, as it is entered.
 For each address it checks, AddressDoctor returns a list of suggestions that match or come near to matching the address that was input into OPERA.
-You may then select from the list of suggestions to auto-populate the profile address fields.
+You can then select from the list of suggestions to auto-populate the profile address fields.
 Batch address verification is also available.
 With batch verification, no alternatives or suggestions are returned.
-The address is flagged as correct if it is accurate, or it can be automatically corrected, or it can be assigned a status that reflects its "deliverability rating."
+The address is flagged as correct if it is accurate, or it can be automatically corrected, or it can be assigned a status that reflects its deliverability rating.
 See the AddressDoctor documentation for details.

 Note: AddressDoctor has two available versions: AddressDoctor Address Cleansing V4 and AddressDoctor Address Cleansing V5.
 The current V4 version will continue to be supported through June 2016.
 Only the newer version, V5, will be supported thereafter.
 V5 uses Cloud technology and access has to be obtained from AddressDoctor.
 This topic identifies the setup procedure for each version.

 The following information describes how to configure AddressDoctor address verification in OPERA.

 AddressDoctor address verification is enabled in OPERA PMS when the OPP_ADDO AddressDoctor Interface add-on license code is active.